AlessandroGhiotto/planisuss-world/README.md

 For modifying all the constants present in the simulation just edit the file _planisuss_constants.py_.
-Here we can find all the lower and upper bounds for the values of the stats of Erbast and Carviz, constants for the ini- tialization of the code like the number of rows and columns of the grid, and other ones used for the decision function presents in the code.
+Here we can find all the lower and upper bounds for the values of the stats of Erbast and Carviz, constants for the initialization of the code like the number of rows and columns of the grid, and other ones used for the decision function presents in the code.

 **key_press_event** interactivity with the simulation (keyboard):